You have 12 different cranial nerves that control your sensory and motor functions. They connect your brain to different parts of the body.

 Your cranial nerves are pairs of nerves that connect your brain to different parts of your head, neck, and trunk.
-There are 12 of them, each named for their function or structure.
+There are 12 of them, each named for its function or structure.

 Their functions are usually categorized as being either sensory or motor.
 Sensory nerves are involved with your senses, such as smell, hearing, and touch.
 Motor nerves control the movement and function of muscles or glands.